-There are a handful of intercity bus routes in Germany, and most of them travel to or from the capital, Berlin.
+Apart from extensive bus services in all major cities and towns, there are also a handful of intercity bus routes in Germany, and most of them travel to or from the capital, Berlin.
 The major advantage of travelling by bus in Germany is the price.

 For those booking in advance, the Neun-Euro Bus allows passengers to travel on any service connecting Hamburg, Hanover, Kassel, Frankfurt, Mannheim and Heidelberg for a set price.

 Taxis are plentiful in Germany's major cities and are cheaper than in many other large European capitals.
 Most drivers speak English and are generally helpful.